National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 You can onboard with your institutional address and add a Gmail as an alias for the purposes of document access.
 Before you begin onboarding, be sure that your Google Groups settings (if you have them at all) are configured to allow others to add you to their groups:

-1. Sign into your Google account of choice and go to [https://groups.google.com/my-groups](https://groups.google.com/my-groups) and click the settings gear in the top right then “global settings”
+1. Sign into your Google account of choice and go to [https://groups.google.com/my-groups](https://groups.google.com/my-groups) and click the settings gear in the top right then "global settings".

 !!
 Missing Figure !!